The Mummy (2017 film): Music

 Composer Brian Tyler started work on the music for the movie early, writing about a half hour of music before filming even began.
 Working on the film for a year and half, Tyler recorded with an 84-piece orchestra and 32-voice choir at London's Abbey Road.
 He ultimately wrote and recorded over two hours of music, which, given the length of the film (110 minutes), resulted in a soundtrack album longer than the film itself.

 Release

 Initially scheduled for a 2016 release, the film was released in the United States and Canada on June 9, 2017, with international roll out beginning the same day.
-The film was screened in various formats, such as 2D, 3D, and IMAX 3D.

 On December 20, 2016, IMAX released a trailer with the wrong audio track attached; this unintentionally prompted the creation of memes and video montages featuring the mistakenly included audio track, which was missing most of the sound effects and instead featured Tom Cruise's grunts and screams.
 IMAX reacted by taking down the trailer and issuing DMCA takedown notices in an attempt to stop it from spreading.

+Home media

+The Mummy was released on Digital HD on August 22, 2017, and on DVD, Blu-ray and Ultra HD Blu-ray on September 12, 2017.
+The Blu-ray Disc comes with the Exclusively available on HMV Stores in the UK, Released on October 23, 2017, making the film for £6.99 for DVD and £7.99 for Blu-ray £19.99 and Ultra HD Blu-ray.